bobbyluig/bobbyluig.github.io/_posts/2023-10-23-interesting-magic-squares.md

 ## Interesting Criteria

 Now that we know how to generate magic squares, we can focus on what makes a magic square interesting.
-This is fairly subjective, but I wanted to focus on two aspects: unique numbers and symmetrical groups.
+This is fairly subjective, but I wanted to focus on three aspects in order of importance: unique numbers, symmetrical groups, and combinations.

 Although all positive magic squares with a magic constant of 33 are trivial, some are more trivial than others.
 We want to find magic squares that have the minimum number of duplicates.
 In this case, the desired magic squares should have only one number duplicated.
 We can encode this into the error function by adding in $$(\operatorname{card}(x) - 15)$$.